mikeghen/litecoin-solo-mining-tutorial/README.md

 ```
 :warning: You will probably want to run Litecoin Daemon on two different servers for high availability.
 Not going to get into that here.
 (Email me for more about that.)

-:warning: You DO NOT need to wait to download the full block chain to move onto the next steps.
+:information_source: You DO NOT need to wait to download the full block chain to move onto the next steps.

 ## Step 3: Creating your Stratum Server (aka Mining Pool)
 Now that we have Litecoin Daemon running, we can setup out Stratum server where we can connect our mining rig and start working.